edcarp/edcarp.github.io/_posts/2018-05-24-dc-sc-release.md

 As the first Data Carpentry Curriculum targeted towards researchers outside of the life sciences, the lessons allow us to reach out to new communities.
-The curriculum covers data organisation in spreadsheets, data cleaning with OpenRefine, as well as data manipulation and visualization with R. Read more about the (lesson release)[https://carpentries.us14.list-manage.com/track/click?u=46d7513c798c6bd41e5f58f4a&id=be89a7ca0c&e=b0f726ae71].
+The curriculum covers data organisation in spreadsheets, data cleaning with OpenRefine, as well as data manipulation and visualization with R. Read more about the [lesson release](https://carpentries.us14.list-manage.com/track/click?u=46d7513c798c6bd41e5f58f4a&id=be89a7ca0c&e=b0f726ae71).